 Let your child engage in his/her preferred hobby.
 Divert your child’s mind with something they are good at , something that uplifts their spirit , a stress-buster.
 Keeping their mind occupied will benefit them by staying away from the constant stress lingering in their head.

 Explain the negative impact of stress on the body.
 Tell your teenager to take it easy.
 Excessive stress leads to an increase in the production of stress hormones such as cortisol.
 Chronic stress in teenagers is associated with long-term damaging effects to mental and physical health.
 Hence, the need to curb stress at its initial stage is crucial.

 Teach your teen to engage in motivating self-talk- This will surely help them practice healthy thoughts and channel the negative energy.

 HEALTHY LIFESTYLE & POSITIVE THINKING IS THE KEY

 Drowned in homework, social media, projects, activities and social events, there is a major chance of your child being sleep deprived.
-As stated by the APA, a nine hour undistrubed sleep along with a cut back on watching television, internet is mandatory for adolescent children.
-Despite the relaxation techniques and methods to improve your child’s situation, if not much of a difference is being seen, you can consider speaking to a counsellor for additional help.
+As stated by the APA, a nine-hour undisturbed sleep along with a cut back on watching television, the internet is mandatory for adolescent children.
+Despite the relaxation techniques and methods to improve your child’s situation, if not much of a difference is being seen, you can consider speaking to a counselor for additional help.
 Therapy is considered one of the most effective and reliable way to reduce stress and cope with the stressful environment.